The ultimate guide to the best credit card combinations

 Chase Sapphire Preferred and Freedom Unlimited

-The Chase Sapphire Preferred® Card (see rates and fees) is one of our favorite travel rewards cards, with its standout earning categories being 5 Ultimate Rewards points per dollar spent on travel booked through Chase Travel℠, 3 points per dollar spent on dining (including eligible delivery and takeout), select streaming and online grocery purchases, and 2 points per dollar spent on all other travel.
+The Chase Sapphire Preferred® Card (see rates and fees) is one of our favorite travel rewards cards, with its standout earning categories being 5 Chase Ultimate Rewards points per dollar spent on travel booked through Chase Travel℠; 3 points per dollar spent on dining (including eligible delivery and takeout), gas, electric vehicle charging, vacation homes at top brands*, select streaming and online grocery purchases (excluding Walmart, Target, and wholesale clubs); and 2 points per dollar spent on all other travel.

 Additionally, it comes with some valuable travel protections — all for a low $95 annual fee.